Saster23/RegreX/README.md

-# MyHouzApp
+# RegreX
-Property Leasing Application
+Financial Management Open Banking Application
 This application is connected to a Google Firebase Server and developed using Java with Android Studio.
-It is also connected to a mock PayPal config.
-To setup the application, use the MainActivity.java class and run the application.
-This application was developed for the class of TK2323-Mobile Programming by the group members as follows;
-1. SASIKUMAR DEVARAJ (A182765)
-2. VIRINDHASHRI SIVANATHAN (A183848)
-3. THIVVYADARSHINI NAIR K VIJAYANDRAN (A180978)
-4. LEE WEI XIAN (A180097)

-The UI, full project report and user manual is available in a Google Drive folder; https://drive.google.com/drive/folders/1WK08opvzjrXaeTYGpSmoSorFfs6UYKk9?usp=share_link
+This project was part of my final year project research under the National University of Malaysia.
+For more information regarding this project, do drop me an email at sasikumardevaraj23@gmail.com